 The high school students were participants in a summer STEM camp that began five years ago as part of a major investment in student achievement across the Chehalis School District.
-The camp took place in the new Orin Smith STEM wing at W.F.
-West High School – named for the former UW Regent whose generous gifts have supported the launch of ISCRM and sustained its growth over the last ten years.
+The camp took place in the new STEM wing at W.F.
+West High School – the program and facility had been strongly backed by Orin Smith, the former UW Regent whose generous gifts have supported the launch of ISCRM and sustained its growth over the last ten years.

 Over two high energy days in Chehalis, the UW researchers used interactive stations to introduce rotating groups of high school students to organ systems, biotechnology, and other topics at the heart of regenerative medicine.
 On the third day of the experience, the students traveled to Seattle for a tour of ISCRM labs and core facilities.